cheeaun/cheeaun.com/src/blog/_posts/2018-04-17-rebuilding-taxirouter-sg.md

 - On low zoom levels, show a heatmap.
 - On high zoom levels, show individual taxis, not grouped or coalesced.
-- Taxi stands only appear on high zoom levels because they are not useful on low zoom levels anway.
+- Taxi stands only appear on high zoom levels because they are not useful on low zoom levels anyway.
 - Zero performance issues.

 Challenge accepted
 ---

-I've always been quite disatisfied with the Google Maps JavaScript API V3 due to its usage of raster tiles.
+I've always been quite dissatisfied with the Google Maps JavaScript API V3 due to its usage of raster tiles.
 Meanwhile on the user-facing [Google Maps](https://maps.google.com/) web site, it uses [vector tiles](https://en.wikipedia.org/wiki/Vector_tiles), rendered in WebGL, resulting in super smooth zooms and technically reduced data transfer.

 Last year, I got my [first taste](https://mobile.twitter.com/cheeaun/status/884605816547885057) on another WebGL-based vector-tiled map JavaScript library called [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).
 Also last year, I remembered that [Mapbox finally introduced heatmaps](https://blog.mapbox.com/introducing-heatmaps-in-mapbox-gl-js-71355ada9e6c) that are dynamically generated, powered by WebGL and could render smoothly at 60 fps while panning and zooming!
 One of the highlighted features is the application of `heatmap-opacity` to fade out the heatmap for a more detailed look when zooming in!